Duchy of Gascony

-In the Hundred Years' War, Charles V of France conquered most of Gascony by 1380, and under Charles VII of France it was incorporated into the Kingdom of France in its entirety in 1453.
+Gascony was under continuous English rule for approximately 300 years, from 1152 to 1453.
+Charles VII of France reconquered the territory as a final act of the Hundred Years' War and the northern part of the territory was annexed by the Kingdom of France in 1453.
 The corresponding portion within the Iberian Peninsula became the Kingdom of Navarre.

 History

 Formation

 Gascony was the core territory of Roman Gallia Aquitania.
-This province, by the 2nd century, was extended to include much of western Roman Gaul, as far north as the Loire.
+By the 2nd century this province was extended to include much of western Roman Gaul as far north as the Loire river.
 Thus, the name of the Aquitani came to be transferred to the territory of central-western France later known as the Duchy of Aquitaine.
 In 293, Diocletian re-created the original province of Caesar's Aquitania under the name of Novempopulania or Aquitania Tertia.

-The Vascones were an Iberian people, between the Ebro and the southwestern Pyrenees in the Roman period, but by the end of the 6th century, the Vascones defined a confederacy of native tribes with similar language and traditions on both sides of the Pyrenees who had not been culturally Romanized.
-The name 'Vascone' became 'Gascon' and 'Basque'.
-Whether the Vascones significantly spread north of the Pyrenees is disputed, but the ruling Goths and Franks referred to the area between the Garrone and the Atlantic as Vasconia.
-Around 580, the kingdom of the Franks launched major campaigns against the Vascons.
-In 587 Vascons are cited as raiding the plains of Aquitaine, maybe to the west of Toulouse.
-Chilperic I sent his duke Bladastes stationed in Toulouse, to deal with the raids, but he was defeated.
+The Vascones were an Iberian people originally inhabiting a region between the Ebro and the southwestern Pyrenees during the Roman period, but by the end of the 6th century the Vascones defined a confederacy of native tribes with similar language and traditions on both sides of the Pyrenees who had not been culturally Romanized.
+The name 'Vascone' is the etymological origin of 'Gascon' and 'Basque'.
+Whether the Vascones spread significantly north of the Pyrenees is disputed, but the ruling Goths and Franks referred to the area between the Garonne and the Atlantic as Vasconia.
+Around 580, the Kingdom of the Franks launched major campaigns against the Vascones.
+In 587, Vascones are cited as raiding the plains of Aquitaine, maybe to the west of Toulouse.
+Chilperic I sent his duke Bladastes, who was stationed in Toulouse, to deal with the raids, but he was defeated.
 After taking the throne, Leovigild launched a series of military campaigns around the Iberian Peninsula, taking control from the Vascones ("partes Vasconiae") in the upper reaches of the Ebro (present-day Álava, possibly up to the north of Castile), and founded a fortress called Victoriacum (dubiously Vitoria-Gasteiz, possibly Iruña-Veleia).

-This military push from a stronger centralized authority in Toledo placed more pressure on the Vascones to get off the Ebro rich farmland than those already stretching all the way to the Garonne.
-In this period (585), the count of Bordeaux Galactorius is cited as fighting the Vascones, who are portrayed as hiding out in the mountains, and the Cantabrians.
+This military push from a stronger centralized authority in Toledo placed more pressure on the Vascones to leave the Ebro's rich farmland.
+In this period (585), Galactorius, Count of Bordeaux, is described as fighting the Vascones, who are portrayed as hiding out in the mountains, as well as the Cantabrians.